sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 - A centralisation and management system of notes & ideas.
 - using links, connections and data to create your groupings, rhythms and movements within notes.
 - Using different modes like visualising knowledge.
+- Relating knowledge to other knowledge, not just to when and where you learned it.

 ## Why we personally have a knowledge base:
 - To practice organising our own knowledge, and seeing how that feels⭐works